zhuochenbioinfo/HFI/README.md

 ![](http://latex.codecogs.com/gif.latex?\\\hapDist_{ab}=\frac{1}{2}\sum_{i=1}^{n}\sum_{j=1}^{n}x_{ai}x_{bj}d_{ij})

-where definition of n, x and d in the equation are the same with those in the equation of hapDiv.Then:
+where definition of n, x and d in the equation are the same with those in the equation of hapDiv.

+Then:

 ![](http://latex.codecogs.com/gif.latex?\\\HFI_{ab}=hapDist_{ab}-\min(hapDiv_{a},hapDiv_{b}))